-While considering the Feasibility criterion, the committee should assess whether, overall, the proposed budget is reasonable, well-justified, and appropriate for carrying out the proposed activities.
-Weakness in the budget should be reflected in the Feasibility scores.
+While considering the Feasibility criterion, the committee should assess whether, overall, the proposed budget is reasonable, well-justified and appropriate for carrying out the proposed activities.
+Weakness in the budget should be reflected in the Feasibility score.

 In considering the budget’s appropriateness, committee members can take into account factors such as the type of institution with which an applicant is affiliated.
 For example, a researcher working at a more isolated institution may assign a larger part of their budget to travel and communications expenses than a researcher located in a major centre.

 The committee will not be asked to make any adjustments to the proposed budget of applications that are not recommended for funding.